’21st century redlining’: Arts advocates fight proposed Business Improvement District in Rochester

 “Looking at the notes from RDDC, what is actually being proposed to city council is the initiation of the process for implementing a business improvement district.
 So they’ve already moved past the research.
 And they’re not necessarily even looking for community feedback,” Chestnut said.

-However, city council made sure to emphasize they are interested in community engagement during the process.
+However, the city council emphasized they are interested in community engagement during the process.
 Chestnut said their past experience with the RDDC has not been positive.

-Advocates and city councilmembers both expressed concerns of a BID rising rent prices for local businesses in order to fund services a BID traditionally provides.
+Advocates and city councilmembers both expressed concerns about a BID rising rent prices for local businesses in order to fund services a BID traditionally provides.
 Services such as added security.

-During Tuesday’s meeting, the RDDC’s new CEO, Galin Brooks took questions from council, including who a BID would effect.
+During Tuesday’s meeting, the RDDC’s new CEO, Galin Brooks took questions from council, including who a BID would affect.

 “Do you have a rough idea of what you think this map might look like?”
 Councilmember Patterson asked Brooks.
 “I do not,” Brooks responded.